zgulde/warpspeed-vagrant/README.md

 ## WarpSpeed Vagrantfile Usage

 WarpSpeed uses vagrant to provide a development enviroment that matches the WarpSpeed production environment configuration.

+### Setup

-First, download and install Vagrant using the link provided in the section above.
-Next, clone this repository to your computer.
-Then, open a terminal and cd to the cloned repository location.
-Finally, type `vagrant up` to create a local WarpSpeed development environment.
+1. Download and install Vagrant using the link provided in the section above.
+1. Clone this repository to your computer.
+1. Create the `~/Sites` directory, this is where you applications will live.
+1. Open a terminal and cd to the cloned repository location.
+1. Type `vagrant up` to create a local WarpSpeed development environment.

 ## Customize Installation Options